 These consolidated financial statements were prepared in accordance with financial reporting requirements prescribed by the Credit Union Act, 1998 of the Province of Saskatchewan, Credit Union Deposit Guarantee Corporation, and by statute.
-The accounting policies followed in the preparation of these financial statements conform to international financial reporting standards (IFRS).
+The accounting policies followed in the preparation of these financial statements conform to IFRS Accounting Standards.